David Lynch’s underappreciated masterpiece “Lost Highway” shot around Southern California, Death Valley and the Nevada desert.

 LOCATION: 7035 Senalda Rd, Los Angeles, CA 90068

 Fred plays his saxophone at the Luna Lounge.
-This was filmed at the Lankershim Arts Center in North Hollywood, with the fictional signage placed over the real one.
+This was filmed at the Lankershim Arts Center in North Hollywood.

 LOCATION: 5108 Lankershim Blvd, North Hollywood, CA 91601